Heritage Crafts

 • Early photography techniques e.g. platinum printing, wet collodion process, etc.

-• Availability of materials – darkroom photography relies on specialist materials, camera films, printing papers and photographic processing chemicals.
-There is only one main supplier for everything needed, Ilford Photo (a UK company owned by Harman Technology).
+• Supply of raw materials, allied materials and tools – Availability of materials – darkroom photography relies on specialist materials, camera films, printing papers and photographic processing chemicals.

-• Domination of digital – digital photography and printing now dominates the market and is very easily accessible by a wide range of people from amateur to professional.
+• Market issues – digital photography and printing now dominates the market and is very easily accessible by a wide range of people from amateur to professional.

 Support organisations